-One of the first questions that might come to your mind when taking your first step into the world of Japanese music is: What will I understand of what they say?
+One of the first questions that might come to your mind when taking your first step into the world of Japanese music is: will I understand what they say?
 What sense could lyrics have if I can’t understand a single word?
-These, in reality, and in terms of music, aren’t real problems.
-First of all, today thanks to the internet it’s possible to find almost all the translated lyrics you need, so in case you care about the meaning of a particular song the problem doesn’t exist.
+These are legit questions of course.
+Truth be told though, language isn’t really a problem or something that can obstruct your enjoyment of Japanese music.

-But there’s more: Think about all the people that can’t speak English in the world yet enjoying songs from all the mainstream acts singing in this language: They can’t understand a single word of these songs, yet they enjoy them because the music meets their tastes and the English language just sounds cool and is globally the most popular.
-There’s nothing bad in it obviously, but when it comes to other languages, especially Asian ones, people tend to feel a bit more hesitant even though the matter is the exact same: They can’t understand English as they can’t understand Chinese, Korean or Japanese, so they kind of voluntarily create this limit by themselves.
+Think about the people who can’t speak English in the world who enjoy songs from mainstream acts singing in this language: they can’t understand a single word, yet they still enjoy these tunes because they simply like the music.
+Nothing wrong with it.
+Yet, when it comes to other languages, particularly Asian ones, most people tend to feel a bit more hesitant even though the situation is the same as described above; they probably can’t understand English, just like they can’t understand Chinese, Korean or Japanese, but they feel intimidated by oriental languages.
+So they kind of voluntarily create a limit by themselves.
 It makes no sense, right?

-The reason is simple: Hearing a language one is not used to listen to and seeing all those ideograms may be uncomfortable and give a sense of feeling “far” from it: But the reality is, that is just an impression.
-So the best thing to do is keep listening to this language without imposing limits to yourself, and this impression will fade away in no time.
-After all, there are so many amazing things to listen to that this won’t even annoy you.
+The reason is simple: hearing a language one is not used to listen to may feel uncomfortable, and give a sense of feeling “distance”, but that’s just an impression.
+If you’re really interested, keep listening to this language without imposing limits to yourself, and this self-imposed limit will fade away in no time.

 Here’s a short list of reasons why Japanese lyrics aren’t a problem:

 1. You can find translations everywhere in the web.

 2. Japanese is a very melodic language, and hearing such different lyrics is something new and refreshing for your ears.

 3. It may be your chance to get interested in this fascinating language and start learning it.